huggingface/blog/duckdb-nsql-7b.md

 Data is a crucial component in any Machine Learning endeavor.
 Hugging Face is a valuable resource, offering access to over 120,000 free and open datasets spanning various formats, including CSV, Parquet, JSON, audio, and image files.

 Each dataset hosted by Hugging Face comes equipped with a comprehensive dataset viewer.
 This viewer provides users essential functionalities such as statistical insights, data size assessment, full-text search capabilities, and efficient filtering options.
 This feature-rich interface empowers users to easily explore and evaluate datasets, facilitating informed decision-making throughout the machine learning workflow.

+For this demo, we will be using the [world-cities-geo](https://huggingface.co/datasets/jamescalam/world-cities-geo) dataset.

 <p align="center">
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/duckdb-nsql-7b/dataset-viewer.png" alt="dataset viewer" style="width: 90%; height: auto;"><br>